deepakshah23/project2/README.md

-# new project
+# New project

 This project was created from local System.
-Created by Deepak Shah
+Created by Deepak Shah.